Have you had big overdraft problems for a long period?

 other points that you can include if relevant- see the longer list above – these are just a few examples

-You should knew I was in financial difficulty because you rejected my loan application in 2019.
+You should have seen I was in financial difficulty because you rejected my loan application in 2019.

 You should have noticed that the income going into my account decreased from 2017.